Biplane fighter aces

 Soviet Union

-Leytenant Mikhail Sergeevich Maksimov
+Leitenant Mikhail Sergeyevich Maksimov

 During the Axis attack on Soviet Union in June 1941 Rumanian forces attacked the part of the front that included Izmail.

-On 28 June, Maksimov intercepted Rumanian He112Bs, which attacked Kiliya and Ismail.
+On 28 June, Maksimov intercepted Rumanian He112Bs, which attacked Kiliya and Izmail.
 He shot down two of them.
 One of the Romanian pilots was killed and the other was wounded but he successfully baled out of his stricken Heinkel and landed on the Romanian side of the front.
 Escadrila 51 (51 Squadron) of the FARR lost aircraft no. 6 and 8 in this combat.
-Romanian records claims that no. 8, which was flown by Sublocotenent aviator Constantin Smeu, was hit by anti-aircraft fire while providing long range fighter escort to bombers attacking Kiliya and Ismail Harbours on the left bank of the Danube River.
+Romanian records claim that no. 8, which was flown by Sublocotenent aviator Constantin Smeu, was hit by anti-aircraft fire while providing long range fighter escort to bombers attacking Kiliya and Izmail Harbours on the left bank of the Danube River.
 On its way back, the He 112 ran out of fuel and was forced to land 16km from Râmnicul Savat in Moldavia.
 During the rough wheel-up landing, the central fuel tank exploded and the already wounded pilot suffered burns.
-He was hurried to a nearby hospital were he died on 2 July.
+He was hurried to a nearby hospital where he died on 2 July.
 The second Heinkel with no. 6, which was flown by Sublocotenent aviator Constantin Stancu crash-landed and caught fire on Romanian territory following a dogfight with Soviet fighters with the pilot wounded.

 He was then transferred to the 26 IAP, which operated on the Leningrad Front.